 Hi [first name],

-As a member of the Investment Banking Outreach Committee, I’d like to personally invite you to attend DealMAX 2025, taking place April 7-9, 2025 at the ARIA in Las Vegas.
+As a member of the Investment Banking Outreach Committee, I’d like to personally invite you to attend DealMAX 2025, taking place April 7-9, 2025, at the ARIA in Las Vegas.

 DealMAX gives investment bankers like you the tools and exclusive space you need to efficiently find and meet your network of buyers and corporate dealmakers, source new engagements, and have meaningful and productive conversations.